• Skip to primary navigation

 • Mayonnaise - Mayo is the base for the truffle aioli.
 We prefer kewpie mayo for this recipe because it has a rich umami flavor and creamy consistency.

 • White or black truffle oil - Truffle oil has a robust aroma and a pungent and slightly garlicky taste.
 White truffle oil has a lighter, creamier flavor; whereas, black truffle oil has a deeper, more pungent truffle flavor.
+Both truffle oils are cheaper than using fresh truffles.

-• Lemon juice and zest - Fresh lemon zest and juice adds a brightness to the mayo.
+• Fresh Lemon juice and zest - Fresh lemon zest and juice adds a brightness to the mayo.

 • Garlic - Fresh garlic adds the quintessential aroma to the mayo.